 (q) Security parameters protecting the students' financial and personal information in accordance with state and federal laws.

 (B) In addition to meeting the requirements set forth in this rule, an EMS accredited institution or applicant for a certificate of accreditation to operate an EMS paramedic training program shall meet all of the following:

 (1) Has been accredited by CAAHEP or issued a letter of review from CoAEMSP no later that January 1, 2018;

-(3) Upon the effective date of this rule, provide written notification to current and prospective students that applicants who graduate from a non-CAAHEP accredited paramedic training program that began on or after January 1, 2013, and who successfully pass the national standard paramedic examination, may not be eligible for national certification, but will be eligible for an Ohio certificate to practice provided the applicant meets the requirements under section 4765.30 of the Revised Code and Chapter 4765-8 of the Administrative Code.
+(3) Provide written notification to current and prospective students that applicants who graduate from a non-CAAHEP accredited paramedic training program that began on or after January 1, 2013, and who successfully pass the national standard paramedic examination, may not be eligible for national certification, but will be eligible for an Ohio certificate to practice provided the applicant meets the requirements under section 4765.30 of the Revised Code and Chapter 4765-8 of the Administrative Code.